demisto/content/Packs/MicrosoftGraphSecurity/Integrations/MicrosoftGraphSecurity/README.md

 Unified gateway to security insights - all from a unified Microsoft Graph Security API.
-This integration was integrated and tested with version 1.0 of Microsoft Graph
+This integration was integrated and tested with version 1.0 of Microsoft Graph.

 ## Authentication
 For more details about the authentication used in this integration, see [Microsoft Integrations - Authentication](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication)